matt-snider/whatsapp-web/README.md

 ## Usage
-Make sure the script is on your path.
+* Make sure the script is on your path.
 I like to alias it as `whatsapp`.
+* Copy icon to /usr/share/icons

+  $ sudo xdg-icon-resource install --mode system --size 48 resources/icons/48.png whatsapp-default